 Other ways to say: Very cheap, low-cost

-Fun Fact/Origin: The word “dirt” shows something with almost no value
+Fun Fact/Origin: The word “dirt” shows something with almost no value—something anyone can step on.

 7. Throw dirt on someone

-Meaning: To say bad things about someone to hurt their reputation
+Meaning: To say bad or untrue things about someone to damage their image.
+People often use it when someone is being talked about unfairly.

 Other ways to say: Bad-mouth, insult